- Just when you thought COBIT’s relevance has faded, soaring data breach fines are pushing it back to center stage.

 A popular question we’re often asked is, “What does the COBIT framework actually do?” or “How does the COBIT framework support IT governance?”

-Here's how it works: The framework organizes its processes into five domains:
+Here's how it works: The framework organizes its governance and management objectives into five domains:

 - Evaluate, Direct and Monitor (EDM): The governing body (Board of Directors) evaluates strategic options for optimizing business processes and IT environments.
 Then, it directs and monitors the implementation of those options by senior management.